thrackle-io/forte-rules-engine-v1/docs/userGuides/rules/ACCOUNT-APPROVE-DENY-ORACLE-FLEXIBLE.md

 ## Purpose

-The purpose of the account-approve-deny-oracle-flexible rule is to offer further address validation from either the approve or deny list oracles.
+The purpose of the account-approve-deny-oracle-flexible rule is to more flexible further address validation from either the approve or deny list oracles.
 This rule allows the [rule admin](../permissions/ADMIN-ROLES.md) to configure if the `to address`, `from address` or both addresses are checked by the oracle contract during the transaction.

 If an address is not on an approved oracle list, they will be denied from receiving application tokens.
 This rule can be used to restrict transfers to or from specific contract addresses or wallets that are approved by the oracle owner.
 An example is NFT exchanges that support ERC2981 royalty payments.